 This event on April 18, 2018 was curated by Pen America for their World Voices Festival.

-Muna Tseng was an Artist-In-Residence by the Baryshnikov Arts Center for April of 2017.
-During her month-long dance residency, she developed, choreographed, directed and performed in her new dance-theater work, IT’S ALL TRUE: GRANDFATHER.
-Using her paternal polygamous grandfather as a starting point, the piece explored the white-washing of Asian-American history using orientalist tropes and questioned the notion and value of truth and myth in so doing.
+Muna Tseng was an Artist-In-Residence at the Baryshnikov Arts Center for the month of April 2017, where she developed, choreographed, directed and performed a new dance-theater work, IT’S ALL TRUE: GRANDFATHER.
+Her paternal polygamous grandfather was the starting point in exploring the white-washing of Asian-American history using orientalist tropes; and questioning the notion and value of truth and myth.

 Learn more here.

 Muna performed with Perry Yung in After Fukushima: A 24 Hour Event, curated by Eiko Otake for the Danspace Project at St. Mark’s Church.
 This commemorative event on the fifth anniversary of the natural and nuclear disaster at Fukushima, March 11-12, 2016.

 Fabulous Women at Danspace Project‘s Food For Thought, April, 2016: curated by Iréne Hultman Monti.
 As one of the dancers, Muna joined Emily Carson Coates, Jane Comfort, Moriah Evans, Liz Gerring, Patricia Hoffbauer, Iréne Holtman Monti, Doris Reyes, Vicky Schick, and Charmain Warren.